official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-3.md

-“… the … incident is important to me because it kind of calibrates where they were and the degree to which they knew what was going on, that they were asking questions on the basis … of a press report”.64
+“… the … incident is important to me because it kind of calibrates where they were and the degree to which they knew what was going on, that they were asking questions on the basis … of a press report”.[^64]

-60 Cabinet Conclusions, 20 June 2002.
+[^60]: Cabinet Conclusions, 20 June 2002.
-61 The statement was made on 20 June 2002.
+[^61]: The statement was made on 20 June 2002.
-62 Campbell A & Hagerty B. The Alastair Campbell Diaries.
+[^62]: Campbell A & Hagerty B. The Alastair Campbell Diaries.
 Volume 4.
-The Burden of Power: Countdown to Iraq.
-Hutchinson, 2012.
+The Burden of Power: Countdown
-63 Public hearing, 25 January 2011, pages 76-77.
+[^63]: Public hearing, 25 January 2011, pages 76-77.
-64 Public hearing, 25 January 2011, page 94.
+[^64]: Public hearing, 25 January 2011, page 94.

-# Development of UK policy, July 2002
 137. Sir David Manning asked Mr Hoon for further advice on the steps which would be necessary to keep open the option of a deploying a large scale force by the end of the year.